 The best way to clean your concrete countertops is with a pH-neutral cleaner following this simple procedure.

-Dish soap is often recommended as a cleaning agent for all types of countertops because it is safe and won’t harm the surface.
+Dish soap is often recommended as a cleaning agent for all types of countertops by other websites and even some stone industry professionals because it is safe and won’t harm the surface.
 But it is messy, requires a lot more time and effort, and creates a soap scum buildup.

 Many homeowners prefer to use a commercial concrete cleaner or stone countertop and quartz countertop cleaners like this Granite & Marble Cleaning Spray for quick convenience and no soap scum.